ncatlab/nlab-content/pages/8/3/2/0/238/content.md

 * [Recently Revised](http://ncatlab.org/nlab/recently_revised).

-But since that list tends to contain lots of very minor changes and does not make it easy to spot the important new changes, in order to facilitate cooperation we here list comments on changes we made.
+But since that list tends to contain lots of very minor changes and does not make it easy to spot the important new changes, in order to facilitate cooperation [[Contributors|we]] here list comments on changes we made.

 Drop a comment here if you feel people's attention should be drawn to some changes you made.
 For instance alert people of major additions or corrections you made.